The electricity price in focus

 Average costs

-Average costs paid by a household (5-room flat with electric hob and tumble dryer (no electric boiler)) with an annual consumption of 4,500 kilowatt hours for Swissgrid services
+Average costs paid by a four-person household with an annual consumption of 4,500 kilowatt-hours for Swissgrid’s services

-Swissgrid’s tariffs have showed mixed trends in recent years.
+Swissgrid’s tariffs have shown mixed trends in recent years.
 Tariffs for grid usage, for example, have not changed much.
-These cover Swissgrid’s core business: the expansion, maintenance and operation of the Swiss transmission grid.
 The development of these tariffs is less dependent on exogenous factors.

 Who monitors the tariffs?

 As the owner of the extra-high-voltage grid, Swissgrid thus operates in a highly regulated environment.
-As an independent, state regulatory authority in the electricity sector, the Swiss Electricity Commission (ElCom) monitors compliance with the StromVG.
+As an independent state regulatory authority in the electricity sector, the Swiss Federal Electricity Commission (ElCom) monitors compliance with the Electricity Supply Act (ESA).
 Among other things, ElCom acts as a «price monitor»; it monitors the tariffs of Swissgrid and the distribution system operators and can adjust them.

 More information on Swissgrid’s regulatory business model.